mobingi/alm/docs/markdown/alm-agent/contributing.md

-We welcome your Contributions and feedbacks!
+We welcome your contributions and feedbacks!

 Mobingi ALM-agent is an open source software, you can find the source code at https://github.com/mobingi/alm-agent.